Procter & Gamble (NYSE:PG) Price Target Raised to $157.00

-Several other research analysts have also recently commented on PG.
-Sanford C. Bernstein cut their price target on Procter & Gamble from $162.00 to $153.00 and set a market perform rating on the stock in a research note on Thursday, October 12th.
-JPMorgan Chase & Co. cut their target price on Procter & Gamble from $169.00 to $162.00 and set an overweight rating for the company in a research report on Thursday, January 18th.
-Jefferies Financial Group started coverage on Procter & Gamble in a research report on Monday, November 13th.
-They issued a buy rating and a $177.00 target price for the company.
-Raymond James upped their target price on Procter & Gamble from $170.00 to $175.00 and gave the stock an outperform rating in a research report on Wednesday.
-Finally, DZ Bank raised Procter & Gamble from a sell rating to a hold rating and set a $155.00 price target on the stock in a research note on Friday, October 20th.
-Seven investment analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of Moderate Buy and an average target price of $166.76.
+Other analysts have also recently issued research reports about the company.
+Jefferies Financial Group assumed coverage on Procter & Gamble in a research report on Monday, November 13th.
+They set a buy rating and a $177.00 price target for the company.
+Sanford C. Bernstein lowered their target price on Procter & Gamble from $162.00 to $153.00 and set a market perform rating on the stock in a report on Thursday, October 12th.
+JPMorgan Chase & Co. cut their target price on Procter & Gamble from $169.00 to $162.00 and set an overweight rating on the stock in a research report on Thursday, January 18th.
+StockNews.com cut Procter & Gamble from a buy rating to a hold rating in a research note on Saturday, January 20th.
+Finally, Raymond James raised their price objective on Procter & Gamble from $170.00 to $175.00 and gave the stock an outperform rating in a report on Wednesday.
+Seven analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of Moderate Buy and a consensus price target of $166.76.

-Procter & Gamble (NYSE:PG – Get Free Report) last released its earnings results on Tuesday, January 23rd.
-The company reported $1.84 earnings per share for the quarter, topping analysts’ consensus estimates of $1.70 by $0.14.
-The firm had revenue of $21.44 billion for the quarter, compared to analyst estimates of $21.48 billion.
-Procter & Gamble had a net margin of 17.60% and a return on equity of 33.89%.
-The business’s quarterly revenue was up 3.2% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $1.59 earnings per share.
-As a group, equities analysts anticipate that Procter & Gamble will post 6.44 earnings per share for the current year.
+Procter & Gamble (NYSE:PG – Get Free Report) last issued its quarterly earnings results on Tuesday, January 23rd.
+The company reported $1.84 EPS for the quarter, topping analysts’ consensus estimates of $1.70 by $0.14.
+Procter & Gamble had a return on equity of 33.89% and a net margin of 17.60%.
+The business had revenue of $21.44 billion during the quarter, compared to analysts’ expectations of $21.48 billion.
+During the same quarter in the prior year, the business posted $1.59 earnings per share.
+The business’s quarterly revenue was up 3.2% on a year-over-year basis.
+Equities research analysts expect that Procter & Gamble will post 6.44 EPS for the current year.

 The business also recently declared a quarterly dividend, which will be paid on Thursday, February 15th.
-Investors of record on Friday, January 19th will be given a $0.9407 dividend.
-This represents a $3.76 dividend on an annualized basis and a yield of 2.41%.
-The ex-dividend date is Thursday, January 18th.
+Stockholders of record on Friday, January 19th will be paid a $0.9407 dividend.
+The ex-dividend date of this dividend is Thursday, January 18th.
+This represents a $3.76 dividend on an annualized basis and a dividend yield of 2.41%.
 Procter & Gamble’s payout ratio is currently 62.98%.

-In other Procter & Gamble news, COO Shailesh Jejurikar sold 31,275 shares of the company’s stock in a transaction on Thursday, January 25th.
-The stock was sold at an average price of $154.90, for a total value of $4,844,497.50.
-Following the completion of the transaction, the chief operating officer now owns 9,623 shares in the company, valued at approximately $1,490,602.70.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other Procter & Gamble news, COO Shailesh Jejurikar sold 31,275 shares of the firm’s stock in a transaction dated Thursday, January 25th.
-The stock was sold at an average price of $154.90, for a total value of $4,844,497.50.
-Following the completion of the transaction, the chief operating officer now owns 9,623 shares in the company, valued at approximately $1,490,602.70.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, insider Marc S. Pritchard sold 101,704 shares of the firm’s stock in a transaction dated Wednesday, January 24th.
-The stock was sold at an average price of $153.57, for a total value of $15,618,683.28.
-Following the completion of the transaction, the insider now owns 163,428 shares of the company’s stock, valued at approximately $25,097,637.96.
+In other news, CEO Ma.
+Fatima Francisco sold 74,443 shares of the stock in a transaction dated Wednesday, January 24th.
+The shares were sold at an average price of $153.30, for a total value of $11,412,111.90.
+Following the completion of the sale, the chief executive officer now owns 973 shares in the company, valued at $149,160.90.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In related news, CFO Andre Schulten sold 40,298 shares of the firm’s stock in a transaction on Monday, November 6th.
+The shares were sold at an average price of $150.61, for a total transaction of $6,069,281.78.
+Following the completion of the transaction, the chief financial officer now directly owns 36,460 shares of the company’s stock, valued at $5,491,240.60.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Ma.
+Fatima Francisco sold 74,443 shares of Procter & Gamble stock in a transaction on Wednesday, January 24th.
+The stock was sold at an average price of $153.30, for a total transaction of $11,412,111.90.
+Following the completion of the transaction, the chief executive officer now directly owns 973 shares of the company’s stock, valued at $149,160.90.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 273,956 shares of company stock valued at $41,971,013.
-0.17% of the stock is owned by insiders.
+Insiders have sold a total of 273,956 shares of company stock worth $41,971,013 in the last ninety days.
+Company insiders own 0.17% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Dynamic Advisor Solutions LLC boosted its holdings in shares of Procter & Gamble by 7.1% during the 2nd quarter.
-Dynamic Advisor Solutions LLC now owns 28,061 shares of the company’s stock valued at $4,258,000 after purchasing an additional 1,855 shares during the last quarter.
-Signaturefd LLC lifted its holdings in shares of Procter & Gamble by 1.4% in the 2nd quarter.
-Signaturefd LLC now owns 58,776 shares of the company’s stock worth $8,919,000 after buying an additional 806 shares during the period.
+A number of institutional investors and hedge funds have recently modified their holdings of the company.
+Dynamic Advisor Solutions LLC lifted its position in Procter & Gamble by 7.1% in the second quarter.
+Dynamic Advisor Solutions LLC now owns 28,061 shares of the company’s stock valued at $4,258,000 after buying an additional 1,855 shares during the last quarter.
+Signaturefd LLC lifted its holdings in Procter & Gamble by 1.4% in the second quarter.
+Signaturefd LLC now owns 58,776 shares of the company’s stock valued at $8,919,000 after acquiring an additional 806 shares during the period.
 N.E.W.
-Advisory Services LLC lifted its stake in shares of Procter & Gamble by 14.6% during the 3rd quarter.
+Advisory Services LLC lifted its holdings in Procter & Gamble by 14.6% in the third quarter.
 N.E.W.
-Advisory Services LLC now owns 94,424 shares of the company’s stock worth $13,772,000 after purchasing an additional 12,016 shares during the last quarter.
-Royal Bank of Canada lifted its stake in shares of Procter & Gamble by 26.9% during the 2nd quarter.
-Royal Bank of Canada now owns 10,823,380 shares of the company’s stock worth $1,642,339,000 after purchasing an additional 2,293,824 shares during the last quarter.
-Finally, Wambolt & Associates LLC increased its position in Procter & Gamble by 5.5% during the 2nd quarter.
-Wambolt & Associates LLC now owns 19,736 shares of the company’s stock valued at $2,995,000 after buying an additional 1,024 shares in the last quarter.
-63.43% of the stock is owned by hedge funds and other institutional investors.
+Advisory Services LLC now owns 94,424 shares of the company’s stock valued at $13,772,000 after acquiring an additional 12,016 shares during the period.
+Royal Bank of Canada boosted its position in shares of Procter & Gamble by 26.9% in the 2nd quarter.
+Royal Bank of Canada now owns 10,823,380 shares of the company’s stock worth $1,642,339,000 after buying an additional 2,293,824 shares in the last quarter.
+Finally, Wambolt & Associates LLC lifted its holdings in Procter & Gamble by 5.5% in the 2nd quarter.
+Wambolt & Associates LLC now owns 19,736 shares of the company’s stock valued at $2,995,000 after purchasing an additional 1,024 shares in the last quarter.
+Hedge funds and other institutional investors own 63.43% of the company’s stock.

 Procter & Gamble Company Profile